 Step 1: Gather your staff and communicate that each person will be writing an annual plan for his/her ministry area.

-Schedule a kick off meeting.
+Schedule a kick-off meeting.
 This staff meeting should not take more than an hour.
 Explain why annual planning is valuable.
-In this meeting you also will want to lay out the timetable for the annual planning process.
+In this meeting, you also will want to lay out the timetable for the annual planning process.
 A suggested timetable is provided at the end of this post.
-In this kick-off meeting, set the due date that the staff will be required to turn in their annual plan.
+In this kick-off meeting, set a due date that the staff will be required to turn in their annual plan.
 I recommend a date of one month from your kick-off meeting in order to give every person opportunity to take a full day away and work through the plan.

 Step 2: Each staff member takes an entire day and puts together an annual plan.

 The annual planning process is not ideally carried out in small chunks of time but in a full day away planning retreat.
 Here are the instructions for completing the plan:

 - Take a whole day away.

 - Walk through these 6 steps in your day away.